-Classification Eligibility Accrual Exempt NO Exempt employees are not eligible for overtime compensation Non-Exempt YES Time and a half pay or compensatory time after 40 hours actually worked in a work week Determination of pay vs comp time is based on departmental budget Non-Exempt: Department of Infrastructure YES Time and a half compensatory time after 40 hours actually worked In the event of a public safety emergency, the Senior Director has the discretion to grant overtime pay at time and a half to those employees performing emergency response duties at the request of their supervisor Non-Exempt: Public Safety Positions YES Time and a half overtime pay or compensatory time after 40 hours worked Non-Exempt: Law Enforcement and Corrections Officers YES Time and a half overtime pay or compensatory time after 86 hours worked in a 14 day pay period Non-Exempt Essential Personnel Catastrophic Event Pay YES Upon EOC activation and/or declaration of a local, state or federal disaster, non-exempt essential personnel (EP) may receive time and one-half pay in lieu of compensatory time, once the normal hours required before overtime eligibility have been exceeded
+Classification Eligibility Accrual Exempt NO Exempt employees are not eligible for overtime compensation.
+Non-Exempt YES Time and a half pay or compensatory time after 40 hours actually worked in a work week.
+Determination of pay vs comp time is based on departmental budget.
+Non-Exempt: Department of Infrastructure YES Time and a half compensatory time after 40 hours actually worked In the event of a public safety emergency, the Senior Director has the discretion to grant overtime pay at time and a half to those employees performing emergency response duties at the request of their supervisor.
+Non-Exempt: Public Safety Positions YES Time and a half overtime pay or compensatory time after 40 hours worked.
+Non-Exempt: Law Enforcement and Corrections Officers YES Time and a half overtime pay or compensatory time after 86 hours worked in a 14 day pay period.
+The hours worked between 80 and 86 hours, for this period, are compensated at straight overtime pay or compensatory time.
+Non-Exempt Catastrophic Event Pay YES Upon EOC activation and/or declaration of a local, state or federal disaster, non-exempt essential personnel (EP) may receive time and one-half pay in lieu of compensatory time, once the normal hours required before overtime eligibility have been exceeded.

 All overtime must be preapproved by the Elected Official or Department Head.
 Only hours actually worked are included in the determination of overtime as it is based on hours actually worked.
 Sick leave, vacation, holidays, and other absences from the work place do not count toward the accrual of overtime.
 Time sheets must be balanced to the number of hours scheduled per pay period.
-As used above, time and one half pay overtime may refer to accruals of compensatory time or overtime payments.
-Compensatory time is limited to 240 hours, all hours above this limit will be paid at time and one-half. overtime pay.
+As used above, overtime may refer to accruals of compensatory time or payments.

+Compensatory time is limited to 240 hours, all hours above this limit will be paid at time and one-half.
+EMS and Emergency Communications use leave based on scheduled shift hours, rather than the pay period.